Ekeneodigwe/Architecting-the-Community-Owned-Metaverse-for-Extreme-Sports/README.md

-Here is an updated repository description implementing the additional optimization recommendations:

-Architecting the Web3-Native Extreme Sports Metaverse
+# Architecting the Web3-Native Extreme Sports Metaverse

 This repository provides an overview of the product roadmap and technology initiatives led for building out GO WFO's community-owned metaverse ecosystem.

-Featuring:
+# Featuring:

 📈 Metric-driven slidedeck visualizing the 3-year vision translated into quarterly KPIs and milestone projections